ojb500/CppChess/README.md

 CppChess
 ========

 a weak C++ chess engine.
 Currently for VS2012 on Windows but should be portable eventually.
+Needs a better name.

 Goals
 =====